 How to Use Encryption, you Must First Learn What Encryption is:

 Know that this key is totally unique where each user has a different key that either encodes or decodes the data as directed by the key holder.
-The key however isn’t any physical key and is only a form of password which once entered, makes the data readable again.
+The key however isn’t any physical key and is only a form of a password which once entered, makes the data readable again.

 How Can you Use Encryption?